KasifZisan/docker-compose-example/readme.md

-### Create Docker Compose File for Frontend and Backend
+### Create a Docker Compose file to enable service-to-service communication between the Frontend and Backend
 ## Applications
 #### Title:
 Create Docker Compose File for Frontend and Backend